This guide is continuously updated for relevance, accuracy, and the most recent info.

 Tubular roof rack 220-pound load capacity max.

-The Nissan Pathfinder marked its 35th year in 2022, arriving with a robust redesign and a more responsive 9-speed transmission paired with 4WD, enhancing its towing capabilities and accommodating eight passengers.
+The Nissan Pathfinder marked its 35th year in 2022, arriving with a robust redesign and a more responsive 9-speed transmission paired with 4WD.
+This enhanced its towing capabilities and accommodated eight passengers.
 Nissan aims to revive the Pathfinder’s adventure-oriented roots by boasting a more significant presence with bigger tires, a wider stance, and a dominant front end.

 Honda Passport TrailSport